Health risks

 What are the symptoms?

-In most cases, West Nile fever does not cause severe symptoms.
-However, in some cases, flu-like symptoms may happen, such as:
+In most cases, the disease progresses without severe symptoms.
+In some cases, flu-like symptoms may occur:

-Currently, there is no vaccine available for West Nile fever.
-The only way to protect yourself is to prevent mosquito bites.
-It is also wise to stay informed about local news regarding outbreaks of West Nile fever.
+There is currently no vaccine available for West Nile fever.
+The only way to protect yourself is to ensure you do not get bitten; taking mosquito-repellent measures can help with this.
+It is also wise to keep an eye on local news so you know when there is an outbreak of West Nile fever.

 More information